d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 * Regularization is a common method for dealing with overfitting.
 It adds a penalty term to the loss function on the training set to reduce the complexity of the learned model.
 * One particular choice for keeping the model simple is weight decay using an $\ell_2$ penalty.
 This leads to weight decay in the update steps of the learning algorithm.
 * Gluon provides automatic weight decay functionality in the optimizer by setting the hyperparameter `wd`.
-* You can have different optimizers within the same training loop, e.g. for different sets of parameters.
+* You can have different optimizers within the same training loop, e.g., for different sets of parameters.

 ## Exercises